-Throughout her whole life, Anne Gruner Schlumberger gathered an important collection of works of art from many different periods, a portion of which she bequeathed to the Fondation des Treilles.
+Throughout her entire life, Anne Gruner Schlumberger gathered an important collection of works of art from different periods, some of which she bequeathed to the Fondation des Treilles.